Writer’s Notes,

 June feels like it’s going to be a month of mix of things.

-I’ve fallen down a rabbit hole with summer packing and outfit planning.
-A few trips are coming up over the next couples of weeks—a seaside getaway with girlfriends, London at the end of June and then an anniversary trip to the greek islands later in summer.
+A few trips are coming up over the next couples of weeks.
+A seaside getaway with girlfriends, London at the end of June.
+And then an anniversary trip to the Greek islands later in summer.
 I’ve been slowly pulling together packing lists, saving inspiration and editing what I already own.
-There’s a pull to more refined pieces—a style that is elegant, elevated.
-And at the same time, I keep coming back to the fun details—fringe, statement bags, jewellery that says something.
-Maybe it’s the contrast of the trips themselves—London chic and Mediterranean summer.
+My taste has always leaned refined, elegant, elevated—but this year, I find myself reaching for something more.
+Lace.
+Vibrant colour.
+Fringe.
+Statement bags.
+Jewellery that says something.
+Maybe it’s the contrast of the trips themselves—London chic meets Mediterranean summer.

-I’m also putting together a Mediterranean Summer Travel Edit—a collection of things I genuinely use and recommend for travelling in this part of the world during warmer months.
+I’m also putting together a Mediterranean Summer Travel Edit—things I genuinely use and recommend for travelling in this part of the world during warmer months.
 A list I’ve been sharing with friends for years, finally in one place.
 That will be coming to the blog soon.

 This week we’re taking G to see Sooshi Mango which he is absolutely thrilled about!
 I have a feeling it’s going to be one of those evenings we’ll be talking about for a long time.